toshgoodson/pandoc-bin/readme.md

 ## Caveats

-This module has had very little testing outside of very narrow operating conditions (development on OSX, use on Ubuntu CI server).
+This module has had very little testing outside of very narrow operating conditions (development on OS X, use on Ubuntu CI server).
 I am still busy getting tests set up with Travis CI.

 ## License